dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Be miserable.
-Or motivate yourself.
-Whatever has to be done, it's always your choice.**
+**I'm not telling you it is going to be easy, I'm telling you it's going to be worth it.**

-Wayne Dyer
+Art Williams